orangejulius/blog/source/_posts/2015-01-21-tips-for-coaching-beginner-software-developers.markdown

 a mathematical foundation.

-Women, kids, older people (according to Silicon Valley logic, anyone past 25 is probably considered "old"), and minorities are usually especially worried[1], but you'd also be surprised how much fear a few lines of Ruby can impart on young, well educated white guys.
+Women, kids, older people (according to Silicon Valley logic, anyone past 25 is probably considered "old"), and minorities are usually especially worried{% fn %}, but you'd also be surprised how much fear a few lines of Ruby can impart on young, well educated white guys.